rmvdesign/digitalgarden/src/site/notes/Narrative/Characters/Chase Q1-K120N.md

 ---

-One of the six androids that work for the ISPD, Detective 2nd Grade Chase Q1-K120N is a detective and undercover Lorem operative.
-During his five year mission with the ISPD, he became a detective and was assigned Morgana as his partner.
+One of the six androids that work for the [[Narrative/Factions/Interstellar Police Department\|ISPD]], Detective 2nd Grade Chase Q1-K120N is a detective and undercover Lorem operative.
+During his five year mission with the [[Narrative/Factions/Interstellar Police Department\|ISPD]], he became a detective and was assigned Morgana as his partner.
 He grows to trust and respect her, and eventually tells her the truth regarding his work.

 ![http://wiki.rmv.fyi/uploads/images/gallery/2022-11/scaled-1680-/LX0screenshot-2022-11-04-at-02-16-50.png](http://wiki.rmv.fyi/uploads/images/gallery/2022-11/scaled-1680-/LX0screenshot-2022-11-04-at-02-16-50.png)

 # Physical description

 Chase is a Q1-K series android modelled for grounders.
 He's not much taller than 6 feet and has an athletic and toned Lightspeed Iridium+ body.
 His skin is Carolina blue and his short holographic hair is a darker cerulean colour.
-When not in ISPD uniform, he usually wears a combination of graphic tees and grey to taupe slacks.
+When not in [[Narrative/Factions/Interstellar Police Department\|ISPD]] uniform, he usually wears a combination of graphic tees and grey to taupe slacks.
 He has a fondness for leather jackets and usually decorates them with a yellow and orange android pride enamel pin.
 His LSI-3x3 data port can be found in his shoulder, and he takes care to cover it up for security, as it can be used to access his mind almost completely.

 # Personality